P3DCAT/PandoraPalettizer/README.md

 * Use the `--skip-palette` flag to skip building palettes.
 If this flag is enabled, only stray textures will be built.
 * Use the `--skip-stray` flag to skip building stray images.
 If this flag is enabled, only palettes will be built.
 * Use the `--max-size` flag to set the maximum texture size.
 For example, `--max-size 2048` will not allow textures larger than 2048x2048 to be created.
 This is the default maximums size.
+* Use the `--blur-amount` flag to set the amount of blurring used during texture resizing.
+When a texture is resized by Pandora Palettizer, it will be slightly blurred if necessary.
+Set this to 1.0 for default blurring behavior, and 0.0 to disable blurring altogether (which is faster, but yields ugly results).
 * Use the `--boo` flag to specify the full path of the textures.boo file!
 For example: `--boo textures_backup.boo`
 * Use the `--output` flag to specify the full path of the output directory.
 By default, this is the `built_palettes` directory.
 * Use the `--texture-dir` flag to set your Spotify/Pandora directory.
 This is the directory that contains the `char`, `maps`, etc. directories.